FishGoddess/logit/README.en.md

 		r := rand.New(rand.NewSource(time.Now().Unix()))
 		return "debug rand int: " + strconv.Itoa(r.Intn(100))
 	})

+	// Or you can use formatting method like this: logit.Debugf("This is a debug msg with %d params: %s, %s", 2, "msgFormat", "msgParams") logit.Infof("This is a debug msg with %d params: %s, %s", 2, "msgFormat", "msgParams") logit.Warnf("This is a debug msg with %d params: %s, %s", 2, "msgFormat", "msgParams") logit.Errorf("This is a debug msg with %d params: %s, %s", 2, "msgFormat", "msgParams")

 	// If a config file "logit.conf" in "./", then logit will load it automatically.
 	// This is more convenience to use config file and logger.